Open Menu Close Menu Open Search Close Search

 • When using hashtags, if the hashtags combine multiple words (example: #TuftsUniversity), be sure to capitalize the first letter of each new word.
 This is especially helpful for individuals who use screen readers to view your social media posts.

-• Per the university’s social media policy, official Tufts accounts should encourage engagement and interaction with and among followers; however, they should reserve the right to remove content that is spam, commercial, off-topic, obscene, harassing or derogatory.
+• Per the Social Media Policy for University Employees, official Tufts accounts should encourage engagement and interaction with and among followers; however, they should reserve the right to remove content that is spam, commercial, off-topic, obscene, harassing or derogatory.
 If you have any questions or feel you need to discuss whether content, such as comments, meet the criteria for removal, please reach out to UCM.

 Measurement and Analytics